galmodovar/trackit-server/README.md

 To install, follow these steps:

-1. Clone this repository and change to the directory in the terminal.
+1. Clone this repository and cd into the directory in the terminal.
 2. Run `pipenv shell`
 3. Run `pipenv install`
 4. Run `makemigrations` and then `migrations`